carbon-language/carbon-lang/testing/file_test/README.md

         Replaced with `${TEST_TMPDIR}/temp_file`.

+    -   `%{identifier}`

+        Replaces some implementation-specific identifier with a value.
+(Mappings provided by way of an optional `MyFileTest::GetArgReplacements`)

     ARGS can be specified at most once.
 If not provided, the FileTestBase child is responsible for providing default arguments.